 15 credits, Level 6

-Conflict and cooperation cuts across the whole of biology and can be studied among genes or among organisms, in societies of micro-organisms, animals and humans, and also in multi-species mutualisms.
+Conflict and cooperation cuts across the whole of biology.
+You can study it among genes or organisms, in societies of micro-organisms, animals and humans, and also in multi-species mutualisms.
 It is relevant both in the origin of life and in modern-day organisms and societies.
-The module focuses on factors affecting the balance between conflict and cooperation in human society, vertebrate societies including primates and cooperative breeders, mutualism partners, and genes within organisms.
-There are eight lectures followed by six two-hour seminars covering research papers in a single area.
-In the first of these seminars the research papers are presented by the faculty, and in the others by you and your coursemates.

 30%: Coursework (Essay, Presentation)

 Contact hours and workload

 This module is approximately 150 hours of work.
 This breaks down into about 26 hours of contact time and about 124 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
 We’re planning to run these modules in the academic year 2023/24.
 However, there may be changes to these modules in response to COVID-19, staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.

 This module is offered on the following courses: